An account of the time when Paul had difficulties fitting into any of his trousers (and other subsequent events not unrelated) (The first Paul story)

 ‘How do I open this bloody door!’
 The voice had shouted the word door and began pounding against its referent in frustration.

-‘With the handle,’ the man inside said, blinking, although, unconscious of his fear, backing away towards the wall.
+‘With the handle,’ Paul said, blinking quite innocently, although, unconscious of his fear, backing away towards the wall.

 ‘There is in here.’

 The banging resumed.
-Occasionally the voice would shout other things, mostly as confusing as the foregoing.
+Occasionally the voice would shout other things, mostly in the same vein as the foregoing.

 ‘By opening the door!’

-But when the man opened the door, he found himself before something so unsettling and deformed that all animation failed him.
-Only when it was right up in front of him, reaching out to him, just as it was about to touch him, did he recoil and slam shut the door on the egregious figure.
+But when Paul opened the door, he found himself before something so unsettling and deformed that all animation failed him.
+Only when it was right up in front of him, reaching out to him, just as it was about to touch him, did he recoil, and slam shut the door on that egregious figure.

 ‘What are you doing, idiot!’ it shouted, banging again at the door.
-‘What are you trying to do to me!’
+‘What are you trying to do to me!
+Let me put out the fire!’

-The man paced around in search of an escape, but there was only the window, and that, of course, was inaccessible, the great, burning object just in front of it.
-He was warm, very warm, he had to get out of that place.
+Paul paced around in search of an escape, but there was only the window, and that, of course, was inaccessible, with the great, burning device just in front of it.
 The plastic plant had caught fire now.
 He swiped it from the desk to extinguish it, but just then the other door opened.
 He darted his head back to the first door.
 Where had the second door been?
 The banging and shouting hadn’t stopped.
 He turned to the second door.
-Entering the room was the very same figure.
+Entering the room from this other door was the very figure as had been behind the first.

-The man whimpered and retired to a corner, curling up into a ball, and as the figure approached, the first door came bursting out of its latch, the first figure, identical to the second, entered through a cloud of sawdust.
+Paul whimpered and retired to a corner, curling up into a ball with fright, and as the figure approached, the first door now came bursting from its latch, the first figure, identical to the second, entered through a cloud of sawdust.
 They both stood over him now, and then more began to enter through the two doorways.

-About two dozen of these figures were crowded into the room, and they were all now standing around the sun, whose flame had somewhat lessened.
-The figures all had bright red skin, with heads upwardly tapering, and they were dressed in long brown fabrics.
-In the centres of their faces were crude approximations of noses; if a nose could be the same in every direction, and still have nostrils at its edges, and not in the middle like a snout, then, and only then, would these be noses; like starfish, the ends of whose tentacles entered seamlessly into the red skin of the figures’ faces, the tentacle-pits forming five nostrils.
-They and the sun all disappeared.
+About two dozen of these figures were crowded into the room now.
+The figures all had bright red skin, with pointy heads, and they were dressed in long brown fabrics.
+In the centres of their faces were crude approximations of noses: if a nose could be the same in every direction, and still have nostrils (at its edges, and not in the middle like a snout) then, and only then, would these be noses; like starfish, the ends of whose tentacles entered seamlessly into the red skin of the figures’ faces, the tentacle-pits forming their five nostrils.

 Leave a comment